Buick Riviera: Sixth generation (1979–1985)

-The 1979 model year was the debut of the first front wheel drive Riviera, which was also the first front-drive production model in Buick history.
+Buick prsented the model year 1979 front wheel drive Riviera, its first front-drive production model.
 Built on a 114 in wheelbase, it once again shared its mechanical design and platform with the Cadillac Eldorado and Oldsmobile Toronado.
 The Olds 403 and Buick 350 were dropped, but the Olds 350 remained, as did a new turbocharged Buick V6 engine of 231 cuin displacement with 185 hp which was installed in the Riviera S-Type, shared with the Regal Sport Coupe turbo for model year 1980.
 The Riviera became Motor Trend's Car of the Year.
 Sales more than doubled, to 52,181 for 1979 and 48,621 for the similar 1980 models.